AngryMaciek/angry-system-setup/README.md

-# Setup instructions for a fresh OS
+# Setup instructions for a fresh Angry OS
 *Maciek Bak*

 This is a very small repository of mine which allows me to quickly re-create my working environment completely from scratch.